AugustusKling/RudimentaryPhpTest/README.md

     php RudimentaryPhpTest.php --testbase='samples' [ --testfilter='Test$' ] [ --bootstrap='….php' ]

-All test classes withing the directory given by `testbase` will be executed and progress followed by a summary table will be printed.
+All test classes within the directory given by `testbase` will be executed and test progress followed by a summary table will be printed.

 Exit codes are as follows: